What is the work the most faithful Christians should be supporting?

 Then a voice from heaven told John to take and open a very small book in the hand of the angel, and eat it.
 In his mouth it was sweet as honey, but in his stomach very bitter.
 Then the voice said to John, "Thou must prophesy [preach or announce] again before many peoples, and nations, and tongues, AND KINGS" (verse 11, Authorized Version).
 Now what is the TIME setting of this prophecy?
 It is sometime PRIOR to the sounding of the seventh trumpet, at which time Christ shall come.
 That is clear in verse 7.
 Also it is followed immediately by the 3 1/2-year mission of the two witnesses.
 Their 3 1/2 years BEGIN with the Great Tribulation.
 So the TIME of this prophecy is just shortly before the work of the Philadelphia church is finished.
 After that shall come the Great Tribulation, and the Day of the Lord, with supernatural disturbances in the sky. ...

 Continue this prophecy.
-Next, when our great commission is in God's sight completed, we are to be taken—symbolically flown on the two wings of a great eagle—which could mean by a friendly government made friendly to us by my contacts with heads of so many governments—we shall be taken to a place of protection from the Great Tribulation, which is the furious wrath of Satan (verse 14).
+Next, when our great commission is in God's sight completed, we are to be taken--symbolically flown on the two wings of a great eagle--which could mean by a friendly government made friendly to us by my contacts with heads of so many governments--we shall be taken to a place of protection from the Great Tribulation, which is the furious wrath of Satan (verse 14).
 While we are in this place of safety 3 1/2 years, the two witnesses shall be preaching to the whole world, protected from Satan.
 But Satan in his mad wrath will then make war with the REMNANT Church.
 (Armstrong HW.
 What Lies Ahead Now?
 Good News, January, 1984)

 Many once in WCG simply never understood what was taught about the open door and when it would be shut:

 Philadelphia has little strength to do this great work that God has given it to do.
 God has opened the door, and yet look how insignificant, how weak, how little strength we as a Church have to do that work...Revelation 3:7-13: "And to the angel of the Church in Philadelphia write these things saith he that is holy, he that is true, he that hath the key of David, he that OPENETH, and no man SHUTTETH; and SHUTTETH and no man openeth."
 The great door that God has opened to this work is the facility to go into all the world and preach the gospel; the door of radio, the door of the printing press, plus many other such doors.
 God has set before us an open door and no MAN can shut it.
-God can shut it, and He will when the work is finished and the Philadelphia Church goes to a place of safety. ...The Laodicean Church is not going to he worthy to escape to a place of safety.
+God can shut it, and He will when the work is finished and the Philadelphia Church goes to a place of safety. ...The Laodicean Church is not going to be worthy to escape to a place of safety.
 When it is too late, they will find that the Church of Philadelphia has gone to safety (Neff L. What Is the "LAODICEAN CHURCH"?
 Good News August 1959 Vol. VIII, Number 8).

-Those doors had to do with proclaiming the gospel:
+The New Testament shows that the doors had to do with proclaiming the gospel:

 8 But I will tarry in Ephesus until Pentecost.
 9 For a great and effective door has opened to me, and there are many adversaries.
 (1 Corinthians 16:8-9)